All Episodes

 She's going to Wall Street and she's praising them.

-And not because she's fun to have a drink with.
+They're paying her $2.25 million and not because she's interesting and not because she's fun to have a drink with.

 It's just the opposite.

-They're paying her a quarter of a million dollars to come in there and say wonderful things to them about their business, and then they're paying her money for influence later.
+They're paying her a quarter of a million dollars to come in there and say wonderful things to them about their business and then they're paying her money for influence later.

-And Bernie knows it, and everybody knows it.
+And Bernie knows it and everybody knows it.

 They're just as radical.

-They are just as big, if not bigger liars than they've always been, and it serves us well to keep that in mind.
+They are just as big, if not bigger, liars than they've always been, and it serves us well to keep that in mind.

 Here is Norman Toledo.

-Norm's been waiting a while, Toledo, Ohio.
+Norm's been waiting a while.

-Uh, thank you very much.
+Thank you very much.

 Thank you, sir.